For the future of architecture

 Third largest stadium in Portugal, the Jose Alvalade Stadium was projected by Tomas Taveira in 2003, ahead for the European Championship of 2004.
 The Stadium is the center of a biggest complex, which includes the club museum, a mall, a health club and several other entities.

-In this massive project, glass blocks where used to provide acoustic insulation to the structure, combining at the same time creativity and aesthetics by giving color, brightness and vivacity to the building as a celebration of club colors.
+In this massive project, glass blocks where used to provide acoustic insulation to the structure, combining at the same time creativity and aesthetics by giving color, brightness and vivacity to the building as a celebration of club colours.

 It’s now possible to build architectural facades made entirely of thermallyinsulated, high-performance glass block designed to conserve energy and safeguard the environment.
 Horizontal Technology Integration (HTI) reduces heat dispersion through the glass block walls, while energy-saving (ES) technologies reduce a standard glass block’s thermal transmittance up to U=1.1 W/m2 K.